José Pékerman

-José Néstor Pékerman Krimen ([xoˈse ˈpekerman]; born 3 September 1949) is an Argentine professional football coach.
+José Néstor Pékerman Krimen ([xoˈse ˈpekerman]; born 3 September 1949) is an Argentine-Colombian professional football coach.
 His last team managed was the Venezuela national team.
 As a youth level coach for Argentina, he won the FIFA World Youth Championship three times, and the U20 South American Youth Championship twice.
 He coached the Argentina national football team in the 2006 FIFA World Cup and became coach of the Colombia national team in 2012.
-He subsequently managed the Colombia national team during the 2014 and 2018 FIFA World Cups where he led the team to their best result in 2014, their first World Cup qualification after 16 years of absence.
+He subsequently managed the Colombia national team during the 2014 and 2018 FIFA World Cups where he led the team to their best result, the quarterfinals, in 2014, their first World Cup qualification after 16 years of absence.

 Player career

 Pékerman's career as a footballer was uneventful.
 A midfielder, he played from 1970 to 1974 for Argentinos Juniors scoring 12 goals in 134 matches.
 He was transferred to Independiente Medellín, in Colombia, where he scored 15 goals in 101 matches.

 His player days ended at age 28 with a serious knee injury.
 Pékerman supported himself and his family with various odd jobs, including a stint as a taxi driver.